jgreshy/kickstarter/README.md

 ORDER BY state desc, total desc
 Limit 10

-Shows the main_categories that had the most pledged on average SELECT main_category, ROUND(AVG(usd_pledged),2) AS average_per_main_category FROM `winged-record-348816.kickstarter_project.data` WHERE state = 'successful' OR state ='failed'
+-- Finds the Top 10 main_categories that had the most pledged per campaign (on average) SELECT main_category, ROUND(AVG(usd_pledged),2) AS average_per_main_category FROM `winged-record-348816.kickstarter_project.data`
+WHERE state = 'successful' OR state ='failed'